GSA/sdg-indicators-usa/training.md

 <br/>Thinking about how to identify data gaps?
 These materials may be helpful.

 - <a href="{{ site.baseurl }}/assets/documents/SDG%20Data%20Stocktaking%20Survey%20(SurveyMonkey).pdf" target="_blank">US SDG Data Needs Survey</a>
-- UNECE CES Survey of Data Needs for SDG
+- <a href="https://statswiki.unece.org/download/attachments/127666441/Self-assessment%20template%20on%20availability%20of%20SDG%20indicators.xlsx?version=3&modificationDate=1484038447257&api=v2" target="_blank">UNECE CES Survey of Data Needs for SDG</a>

 **Training Data Providers**
 <br/>Here are some materials that may help train data providers to input statistics and metadata into your NRP.